ietf-wg-cellar/matroska-specification/cellar-tags/tags_security.md

 Binary tags that need to be parsed like "MCDI" defined in (#external-identifiers) may cause issues when the data is bogus or incomplete.

 Due to the nature of nested `SimpleTag`, it is possible to exhaust the memory of the host app by using very deep nesting.
-An host app **MAY** add some limits to the amount of nesting possible to avoid such issues.
+A host app **MAY** add some limits to the amount of nesting possible to avoid such issues.